Do you have foot pain in the ball of the foot or between the toes? Do you have a tingling or burning sensation on the

 Can Flip Flops Cause Morton’s Neuroma?

-Flip flops are a common cause of neuromas.
-Some patients only experience pain in the summer around the months they wear flip flops.
+Flip-flops are a common cause of neuromas.
+Some patients only experience pain in the summer and around the month they wear flip flops.
 There is a direct correlation between neuroma pain and flip flop/sandal wearing.